plblum/jivs/docs/Jivs_API.md

 The `ValueHostsManager` is configured by passing the  `ValueHostsManagerConfig object tree` into its constructor.
 The object tree is complex and difficult to maintain, so we provide the **Builder API** to greatly simplify it.
 (See [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class).)

-Typically you encapsolate the business rules in a class that inherits from [`ModelRulesBase`](#rules), overriding the `configureRules()` method where you describe each field and its validators with the Builder API.
+Typically you encapsolate the business rules in a class that inherits from [`ValueHostRulesBase`](#valuehost-rules), overriding the `configureRules()` method where you describe each field and its validators with the Builder API.

 #### Example
 Each `field()` adds or modifies a `ValueHost` of type _FieldValueHost_.
 The method's parameters